Recap

 Fourth Quarter Meeting

-Dr. Gilmore writes extensively on Ulster Presbyterian immigration to North America.
-He is an ordained elder at Sixth Presbyterian Church in Pittsburgh and he is the author of Irish Presbyterians and the Shaping of Western Pennsylvania, 1770-1830 (Pittsburgh, 2018), and a principal author of Exiles of '98: Ulster Presbyterians and the United States.
+Dr. Gilmore, an ordained elder at Sixth Presbyterian Church in Pittsburgh, writes extensively on Ulster Presbyterian immigration to North America.
+He is the author of Irish Presbyterians and the Shaping of Western Pennsylvania, 1770–1830 (2018) and a principal author of Exiles of ’98: Ulster Presbyterians and the United States.
+He has also contributed the chapter “Ulster Presbyterians and the Development of a ‘Scotch-Irish’ Identity” to The Routledge History of Irish America (2024).

 National Society of the Sons of the American Revolution (NSSAR or SAR) was founded in 1889 and is headquartered in Louisville, Kentucky.